likithabaddiputi/contact_book/README.md

-# contact_book
+# Contact Book Flask App

-A simple contact book web application built using Python and Flask.
-Features include adding, updating, deleting, and searching contacts.
-Designed with HTML, CSS, and Jinja2 templates.
+A simple web app built with Python and Flask to add, update, delete, and search contacts.

+## Features
+- Add new contacts
+- Update existing contacts
+- Delete contacts
+- Search contacts

+## How to run locally

+1. Clone this repo: